 Vitamin E + omega-3 fatty acids

 Vitamin E helps protect omega-3 fatty acids from oxidation, improving efficacy and stability as it travels through the gut.
-A meal with salmon (omega-3) and roasted red bell peppers (vitamin E) should give you more than enough of your daily intake.
+A meal with salmon (omega-3) and roasted red bell peppers (vitamin E) is a great pairing.

 These are just a few of the ways you can pair nutrients together to improve their absorption and effectiveness, using nutrient synergy to make sure your body is not only getting the right nutrients, but putting them to work, too!